mileweb/docs-content-hdt/docs/intro.md

 ## HDT Features

-- Web and application data travels the fastest path with the best success rate
+- Web and application data travels the fastest path with our over 1,000 Points of Presence in the global regions.
-- Multiple paths used to transmit and merge data, significantly improving speed
+- Smart routing keeps the best performance in case of network congestion.
-- Efficiency with our bandwidth estimation, rapid retransmission and fast recovery technology
+- Multiple paths are used to transmit and merge data, significantly improve the speed.
-- Access to the closest edge server and shield server for the source and destination with over 1,500 Points of Presence
+- High-efficiency service is delivered with our bandwidth-estimation, rapid-retransmission, and fast-recovery technologies.
-- Data encryption and origin IP masking protects content from known/emerging threats
+- Data encryption and origin IP masking protects content from known and emerging threats.
-- Enable transport services in seconds
+- The transport services can be enabled in seconds.

 ## Where to Go from Here